Qiskit/documentation/README.md

    You should then be able to select the `qiskit-functions` environment from your editor.

-If you need to add another dependency, contact Sanket Panda or Paco Martin to discuss adding it to our requirements.
+If you need to add another dependency, contact Junye Huangk, Sanket Panda or Paco Martin to discuss adding it to our requirements.
 Note that we can only add essential dependencies; if it's possible, we'll ask you to rewrite the code examples using the packages that are already part of the environment.
 Run `pip list` inside your virtual environment to see a list of installed packages.

 ## How to preview the docs